SRFNStack/spliffy/README.md

 ### Static Files
 Any non-js files will be served verbatim from disk.

+You can watch files by setting watchFiles to true on the config.
+See the Caveats of doing that here: https://nodejs.org/docs/latest/api/fs.html#fs_caveats

-If you add or rename files, you must restart the server for the changes to take effect.
+Otherwise, If you add or rename files, you must restart the server for the changes to take effect.

 Any file prefixed with 'index.' (i.e. index.html, index.txt, index.png) will be served as the default file in the directory they are in.